Suddenly (Angry Anderson song): Critical reception

 Wendy Tuohy from The Age branded the song as "another el soppo effort from the now not-so-aggressive-but-still-relatively-tough Mr Anderson."
 She opined that it sounded like a cross between a Joan Sutherland and Frankie Avalon song.
-Tuohy added that he sings "oozingly" over piano music and what she thought to be the Melbourne Symphony Orchestra.
-She concluded that this "could be the doughy result of too much head-banging."
-Rod Quinn from the publication branded it a "romantic ballad".
-Jon O'Brien writing for Metro said that Anderson's "ridiculously bombastic power ballad Suddenly proved to be the perfect fit" for the Neighbours wedding episode.
-Thomas Mitchell from TV Week branded it a "nostalgic power ballad".
+Tuohy added that he sings "oozingly" over piano music and what she thought was the Melbourne Symphony Orchestra.
+She concluded this "could be the doughy result of too much head-banging."
+Rod Quinn from the publication branded it a "romantic ballad."
+Writing for Metro, Jon O'Brien said that Anderson's "ridiculously bombastic power ballad Suddenly proved to be the perfect fit" for the Neighbours wedding episode.
+Thomas Mitchell from TV Week branded it a "nostalgic power ballad."

-Ben Fenion from HuffPost positive review and stated that "the song that has those that know it lip-synching and air-grabbing for their lives."
-Kevin Wuench from the Tampa Bay Times described "Suddenly" as a "uncharacteristic power ballad" for Anderson, adding it was a "soap opera hit".
+Ben Fenion from HuffPost's positive review stated that "the song that has those who know it lip-synching and air-grabbing for their lives."
+Kevin Wuench from the Tampa Bay Times described "Suddenly" as an "uncharacteristic power ballad" for Anderson, adding that it was a "soap opera hit."
 The song's legacy saw it become a popular wedding song.
-In 2011, it was featured on the Now! series release titled "NOW That’s What I Call a Wedding", a compilation of famous wedding songs.
+In 2011, it was featured on the Now! series release titled "Now That's What I Call a Wedding!", a compilation of famous wedding songs.

 Chart performance

 "Suddenly" entered Australia's ARIA Charts at number thirty-four.
-It peaked at number two in its fourth week the chart.
+It peaked at number two on the chart in its fourth week.
 The song spent sixteen consecutive weeks on the chart's top forty.
-The Neighbours episode it featured in was watched by twenty million viewers in the United Kingdom.
+Twenty million viewers in the United Kingdom watched the Neighbours episode it featured in.
 It was released in the UK as a 7" vinyl single via Food for Thought records.
-It also featured a b-side track titled "Falling".
-It subsequently charted at number three on the UK Singles Chart and spent thirteen weeks on the chart.
+It also featured a B-side track titled "Falling".
+It subsequently charted at number three on the UK Singles Chart and spent thirteen weeks there.
 Its success saw Anderson perform the song live on the BBC's Top of the Pops in December 1988.
 Following its release in Ireland, the song peaked at number three and spent seven weeks on the chart.
 In 1989, the song peaked at thirty-one in Belgium and sixty-nine in the Netherlands.